CeciliaSG/pp1_cocktail_evening/README.md

 |  Iphone 10 |   n/a | Good    |
 | Tablet   | n/a    |  Good |
 | Laptop  | Good      |    Good |

+- Color contrast testing
+  The site was checkedfor colour contrast with [Coolors.co](https://coolors.co/).
+No issues were found.

 - The website was viewed on a variety of devices such as Laptop and iPhone 10.